-Andy Omundson, associate vice president of student affairs, welcomed students and guests.
-Students who were listed in this year’s edition of Who’s Who among Students in American Junior Colleges were recognized by David Rosenbaum, associate dean of students, who also congratulated Presidential Ambassadors for their leadership during the current academic year.
+Becky McIntosh, vice president for student development, welcomed students and guests, and Sandy Warner, engineering technology department head, was principal speaker.
+Students who were listed in this year’s edition of Who’s Who among Students in American Junior Colleges were recognized by David Rosenbaum, associate dean of student services.
+Carol Paguntalan, director of academic advising, congratulated Presidential Ambassadors for their leadership during the current academic year.

-Making presentations were Dr. Jerry Alewine, dean of health sciences; David Kibler, dean of engineering and industrial technologies; Sissy Copeland, dean of business, information technologies and public service; Karen Larson, representing the nursing division; and Dr. Donna Foster, representing the arts and sciences division.
+Making presentations were Jerry Alewine, dean of health sciences; Keith Lasure, dean of engineering and industrial technologies; Sissy Copeland, dean of business information technologies and public service; Tara Harris, interim department head of nursing; and Evelyn Beck, interim dean of arts and science.

-The institution’s most prestigious honor, the President’s Award, went to Kenneth McDaniel of Whitmire, a building construction technology student.
-McDaniel was also named outstanding graduate in the engineering and industrial technologies division and in his curriculum.
+The institution’s most prestigious honor, the President’s Award, went to Kaylynn Knight of Ninety Six, an associate in arts major.
+Knight was also named outstanding graduate in the arts and sciences division and in her curriculum.

 Distinguished Student Awards

 Each academic division of the college honored its top graduate with the Distinguished Student Award.
-In addition to McDaniel, winners were Micah Griffith of Saluda, arts and science; Michelle Burns of Newberry, nursing; Kathryn Kratz of Ware Shoals, business, information technologies and public service; and Stephanie Johnson of Prosperity, health sciences.
+In addition to Knight, winners were Aaron Walker of Bradley, industrial technology; Ronda Tumblin of Greenwood, public service; Marisa Ling of Greenwood, nursing; Thomas Hackett of Greenwood, engineering technology; Walt Lordemann of Greenwood, information technologies; and Holly Hale of Laurens, health sciences.
 Deans from each major academic division also made presentations to these winners.

 Outstanding graduates in each of the college’s academic programs also received special recognition.

-In the arts and science division, Griffith was named outstanding graduate in the associate in arts curriculum.
-Hector Gonzalez of Greenwood was named outstanding graduate in the associate in science curriculum.
+In the arts and science division, in addition to Knight, Truc Tran of Columbia was named outstanding graduate in the associate in science curriculum.